mental32/tokio-stage/README.md

 This also allows you to preserve the bits of the data without serializing or deserializing it for writes and reads.

-Let's modify the code above to use a mailbox:
+We'll modify the code from the previous section to use a mailbox:

+##### Code snippet 2.1

 ```rust
 use stage::prelude::*;